MelonMTRS/Atomic/README.md

 # Contribution

 You're more than welcome to
+You can contribute to the [Default Config](https://github.com/viown/Atomic/blob/master/Data/DefaultConfig.cfg) or to the [Source Code](https://github.com/viown/Atomic/tree/master/Atomic/Atomic)